 - 42.1.
 Dorset LEP has robust arrangements in place to ensure value for money and effective delivery, through strong project development, project and options appraisal, prioritisation and business case development. - 42.2.
-The process for decision making and ensuring value for money is published on the Dorset LEP website, an overview is detailed below in figure 6. - 42.3.
+The process for decision making and ensuring value for money is published on the Dorset LEP website. - 42.3.
 All investment decisions for the use of public funds are made with reference to the relevant statutory requirements, conditions of funding and in line with the objectives of other appropriate and relevant bodies e.g. Subnational Transport Body. - 42.4.
-Decisions which are made in contravention of the process will be invalid based on noncompliance unless the Board has given prior approval for variation in the decision-making process. - 42.5.
-Dorset LEP is wholeheartedly committed to ensuring the best possible value for money in its use of public resources. - 42.6.
-A robust due diligence system has been put in place to provide clear and transparent guidance on how Dorset LEP projects are selected, appraised, approved, delivered and monitored.
+Decisions which are made in contravention of the process will be invalid based on noncompliance, unless the Board has given prior approval for variation in the decision-making process. - 42.5.
+Dorset LEP is wholeheartedly committed to ensuring the best possible value for money in its use of public resources.